Skip to content

 Celebrating Pride: Queer Resources at PCC Library

-Whether you have questions about LGBTQ topics, are researching the history of the LGBTQ civil rights movement, are looking for information and support, or are interested in reading fiction and memoir by LGBTQ authors, the PCC library has resources for you.
+Whether you have questions about LGBTQ topics, are researching the history of the LGBTQ civil rights movement, are looking for information and support, or are interested in reading fiction and memoirs by LGBTQ authors, the PCC library has resources for you.
 Check out some of the highlighted resources below.

 Featured books and ebooks